konrad-karanowski/Speech-And-Speaker-Detection/README.md

 ```
 python train.py
 ```
-This project uses the Hydra framework, so you can put optional parameters.
+This project uses the Hydra framework, so you can pass optional parameters.
 Whole configuration setup is stored in a config directory and its subdirectories.

 For hosting proper model run:
 ```